barborico/recipes/Building Blocks/Aioli.md

 ## Instructions

 1. Mix garlic, lemon juice, and (optionally) black pepper into the mayonnaise to taste.
-I like to go heavy on the garlic so that the aoli has a real bite.
+I like to go heavy on the garlic so that the aioli has a real bite.
 1. If desired, add olive oil to thin the texture.

 ## Variations